 Biogas production from fermenting Typha can provide a source of clean energy for lighting and cooking as an alternative to costly gas.

-are constraints for the expansion of livestock and
+Competing land use and lack of feedare constraints for the expansion of livestock and

 become a poverty trap leading to social conflict